 This follow-up to my recent post on the Seventh Circuit's panel decision in EEOC v.
 AutoZone looks at the EEOC's petition for rehearing by the full court (en banc rehearing).
 In the panel decision, the court rejected the EEOC's claim that the defendant violated section 703(a)(2) of Title VII when it transferred a black sales manager to another store because it wanted to make the location from which he was being transferred a "predominantly Hispanic" store.
 The court concluded that the EEOC's claim failed because the EEOC had alleged that segregation is per se unlawful even though section 703(a)(2) requires evidence that the employee was subjected to a materially adverse employment action, meaning an action that made him materially worse off.
 A purely lateral transfer that does not affect an employee's pay or status would not constitute a materially adverse employment action.

 In its petition for rehearing, the EEOC contends that the panel decision is inconsistent with the plain language of 703(a)(2).
-In my view, although the EEOC is, of course, correct that the statutory language controls, the EEOC itself ignores the specific language of 703(a)(2).
-Had the EEOC actually interpreted the words of 703(a)(2), it would have had difficulty showing that the provision does not require a materially adverse action.
+In my view, although the EEOC is, of course, correct that the statutory language controls, the EEOC fails to interpret the specific language of 703(a)(2).
+Had the EEOC focused on the words of 703(a)(2), it would have had difficulty showing that the provision does not require a materially adverse action.

 As a starting point, it's helpful to look at the two main Title VII provisions prohibiting race discrimination.
 Section 703(a)(1) makes it unlawful for an employer "to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual's race."
 Section 703(a)(2), the provision at issue in this case, makes it unlawful for an employer "to limit, segregate, or classify his employees or applicants for employment in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee, because of such individual's race."